laravel-enso/documentation/docs/packages/vue-datatable.md

 the type for a model/table.
 - `dateFormat`, string, with the date format for date columns, overrides the default from config
 - `tooltip`, optional, the text used for this column header's tooltip
-- `class`, optional, will be applied on the tables `<td>`
+- `class`, optional, will be applied on the table's `<td>`
 - `align`, optional, a value in ["left", "center", "right"], will be applied to the column including header and footer.
 It has higher priority than the global template `align` attribute
 - `meta`, optional, array of string tags/options, allowing further transformations:
     - `searchable`, optional, marks this column as searchable.
 If not searchable, a column is not used when using the table search functionality